ramsey/collection/CONTRIBUTING.md

 ### Static Analysis

-This project uses a combination of [PHPStan](https://github.com/phpstan/phpstan) and [Psalm](https://github.com/vimeo/psalm) to provide static analysis of PHP code.
+This project uses [PHPStan](https://github.com/phpstan/phpstan) to provide static analysis of PHP code.

 CaptainHook will run static analysis checks before pushing to the remote repository.